Home » Price Action Trading Guide

 long-legged doji

-The dragonfly doji has a long lower wick and the candlestick opens and closes at one and the same price level – at the high end of the range.
-This doji signals that bears have dragged the price in their favor, until control was lost as a result of increasing long positions.
+The dragonfly doji has a long lower wick, with a candlestick that opens and closes at the same price level, typically at the high end of the range.
+This doji signals that bears have dragged the price in their favor before losing control due to a surge in long positions.
 The absent upper wick implies that bears stand firm and bulls do not cause sufficient pressure to trigger a breakout beyond that price level.
 The dragonfly doji usually generates a bullish signal.

 dragonfly doji

-The gravestone doji has a long upper wick and the candlestick opens and closes at one and the same price level – at the low end of the range.
-This doji signals that bulls have dragged the price in their favor, until control was lost as a result of increasing short positions.
-The absent lower wick implies that bulls still support the price and bears do not cause sufficient pressure to trigger a breakout beyond that price level.
+The gravestone doji has a long upper wick and the candlestick opens and closes at the same price level, at the low end of the range.
+This doji signals that bulls have dragged the price up until a surge in short positions occurred.
+The absent lower wick implies that bulls still support the price as bears do not cause sufficient pressure to trigger a breakout beyond that price level.
 The gravestone doji usually generates a bearish signal.

 gravestone doji

 Short-term price patterns can also consist of two candlesticks.
-They are as follows: Bullish and Bearish Engulfing pattern, Dark Cloud Cover and Piercing Line, Tweezer Tops and Tweezer Bottoms, Harami.
+The most popular double-candlestick patterns include the Bullish and Bearish Engulfing, Dark Cloud Cover and Piercing Line, Tweezer Tops and Tweezer Bottoms, and Harami.

 Bullish and Bearish Engulfing patterns

 The Engulfing formation is a double candle setup that signals a trend reversal.
-This signal tends to be quite strong in case we have the ideal scenario for the pattern.
-Since the formation is supposed to indicate trend reversals, the market needs to be in a recognized trend for the Engulfing to work properly.
+This signal tends to be quite strong when we have favorable conditions for the pattern.
+Since the formation typically indicates trend reversals, the market must exhibit a recognizable trend for the Engulfing to work properly.

 In a confirmed trend, a Bearish Engulfing formation will indicate the market has reached a peak and a new, bear trend may be about to begin.
 A Bullish Engulfing formation will indicate the market has reached a trough and a new, bull trend may be about to form.

-1. First of all, the market should be in a confirmed short-term or long-term trend.
+1. First of all, the market should exhibit a confirmed short-term or long-term trend.

-2. Second, one of the candles should be of bullish type and the other one – of bearish type.
-In case the first candlestick is bearish, the second one should be bullish to complete a Bullish Engulfing formation.
+2. Second, one of the candles should be bullish and the other bearish.
+When the first candlestick is bearish, the second should be bullish to complete a Bullish Engulfing formation.

 Engulfing formation 1